GabenRulez/SmartHomeAppliance/docs/README.md

 ___

+#### 2021 03 25

+I decided on the parts that I'm gonna use in this project.
+I documented them in the `README.md` in the main folder of this repository.

+___

+#### 2021 04 08

+I downloaded libraries, that I plan on using with this project.
+I created a simple sketch with Adafruit library to test the display.

+___

 #### 2021 04 11

 As the screen was already working correctly, I decided to make next step and connect the rotary encoder.